The interactive filmmaking book

-Over 20 pages of filmmaking activities help build planning, storytelling and filming skills and develop understanding of camera position, shot size, sequences and sound.
+Over twenty pages of practical activities build planning, storytelling and filming skills and help learners understand camera position, shot size, sequences and sound.

-There’s a download link where you can access two sets of video ‘rushes’ to practise editing, and a set of templates to help with film planning.
+There’s a download link where you can get free video clips to practise editing.
+You can also access templates to help with planning films.

 About the author